-‘The Voice’ Host Carson Daly & Wife Siri Welcome Fourth Child: Reveal New Baby’s Adorable Nickname
+‘The Voice’ Host Carson Daly & Wife Siri Welcome Fourth Child, Reveal New Baby’s Adorable Nickname

 Daly Planet Exclusive!
 Carson & Siri Daly (Hi!
 That’s us!) along with proud siblings Jackson James (11) Etta Jones (7) and London Rose (5) are beyond thrilled to announce the arrival of Goldie Patricia Daly!
 She was born at 4:08pm (ET) coming in at 8.2lbs & 20 inches long.
 Go Go and mom are doing great.
 The Daly family wants to send a special shout out to the incredibly brave & selfless medical staff at our hospital in New York and also the many courageous people on the front lines of this dreadful virus.
 We thank God not only for the safe birth of our daughter, but for their tireless work attending to so many in need.
 It is a bittersweet event for us as we are extremely grateful, but also mindful of this unparalleled time in our history.
 We appreciate your well wishes and ask that you join us in praying for the many suffering around the world.
 God Bless you all.

-The television personality is wearing a nametag, which lists his full name and also his photo.
-It also lists his destination as labor and delivery as part of the hospital’s efforts to maintain safety for those who are in the healthcare building for reasons other than those suffering from the pandemic.
+The television personality is wearing a nametag, which lists his full name and also includes his photo.
+It also lists his destination as labor and delivery as part of the hospital’s efforts to maintain safety for those who are there for reasons related to something other than the pandemic.

-The Voice host, who also is an anchor on The Today Show, also took a moment in the accompanying caption to the post to thank the first responders and what he called the “brave & selfless medical staff at our hospital in New York” as well as others who have put their own lives on the line to care for patients during this pandemic.
+The Voice host, who also is an anchor on The Today Show, took a moment in the accompanying caption to the post to thank the first responders and the “brave & selfless medical staff at our hospital in New York” as well as others who have put their own lives on the line to care for patients during this pandemic.

 Carson called the birth of his fourth child “bittersweet” and asked for his followers to silently remember those who are suffering worldwide.

-Members of Carson’s Today Show family were some of the first to comment on the news, including Savannah Guthrie, Jenna Busch Hager, Willie Geist, Natalie Morales, Dylan Dryer, Hoda Kotb, and Al Roker.
+Members of Carson’s Today Show family, including Savannah Guthrie, Jenna Busch Hager, Willie Geist, Natalie Morales, Dylan Dryer, Hoda Kotb, and Al Roker, were some of the first to comment on the news.

 The Voice cast was represented by Gwen Stefani and Kelly Clarkson, who also sent their well-wishes.